kvarak/dnd/docs/_Classes/barbarian.md

 For some barbarians, rage is a means to an end -- that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker's rage, you thrill in the chaos of battle, heedless of your own health or well-being.

 ### Intimidating Presence
 When you choose this path at 1st level, you gain the *Physique - Intimidate* skill.
-If you have that skill already, you may spend a skill point on any other skill.
+If you have that skill already, you may spend a skill point on any other class skill.

 ### Frenzy
-From 3rd level, you can go into a frenzy when you rage.
+When raging, you can go into a frenzy.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a **bonus action** on each of your turns after this one.

 When your frenzied rage ends, you lose one unspent hit die.
 If you don't have any hit die remaining, you instead suffer one level of exhaustion.

 <img src='https://i.pinimg.com/564x/79/f6/01/79f601f45459eacba48b6e42e460221c.jpg' style="float:right;width:30%;padding:10px"/>

 ### Mindless Rage
-Beginning at 6th level, you can't be charmed or frightened while raging.
+You can't be charmed or frightened while raging.
 If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.

 ### Terrifying Rampage
-Beginning at 10th level, you can frighten your enemies with your menacing presence.
+You can frighten your enemies with your menacing presence.
 As an **action**, choose one creature within 30 feet that can see and hear you.
 It must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Strength modifier) or be frightened of you until the end of your next turn.

 On subsequent turns, you can use your **bonus action** to extend the duration of this effect until the end of your next turn.
 This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.

 If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.

 ### Retaliation
-Starting at 14th level, when you take damage from a creature, you can use your **reaction** to make a melee weapon attack against that creature
+When you take damage from a creature, you can use your **reaction** to make a melee weapon attack against that creature